 Talking Terrorism: A Dictionary of the Loaded Language of Political Violence.
 2003.

-The language of terrorism is fraught with doublespeak, both on the part of those who commit acts of terror and those who fight them.
 With this dictionary, Herbst aims to discuss "how language defines and deforms political reality, and its implications."
 Coverage includes "words used to characterize individuals, groups, or countries that commit or support acts of political violence," as well as "the related language that conveys the justifications and agendas of those involved with violence."
 More a collection of articles on particular words than a true dictionary, this volume contains 150 main entries, with an average length of about one page per entry, with broader topics (like "Revolution" or "Zionism") receiving multi-page treatment.
-Entries cover definitions and etymology, and focus on the social and political contexts of usage.
-There are also numerous cross-reference entries.
-The back of the book includes a lengthy general bibliography and a combined name-subject index.
-Herbst notes that "this is not an exhaustive compilation, but one that is hoped to offer linguistic directions that will plunge readers into the deepest depths of the politics and ideologies of violence around the world."
+Includes a lengthy general bibliography and a combined name-subject index.

-This two-volume set on the subject of international terrorism is a chronology with a basic description of every violent event that 1) falls under the author's definition of terrorism and 2) occurred during the years 1996-2001.
-Following the introduction, incidents from 1996-2001 are enumerated, followed by updates to incidents occurring from 1969-1995.
+Continuing a series begun in 1980, this more recent volume continues descriptions of every violent event that 1) falls under the author's definition of terrorism and 2) occurred during the years 2005-2007.
+Following the introduction, incidents from 2005-2007 are organized by date, followed by updates to incidents occurring from 1950-2004.
 An extensive bibliography, divided by topics and approaches follows.
 The last quarter of volume two also contains a comprehensive index section, divided into three parts, that allows the user to search the chronology based on country and date, name, or subject.
 Preceded by the following volumes:

 Encyclopedia of the American Military: Studies of the History, Traditions, Policies, Institutions, and Roles of the Armed Forces in War and Peace.
 3 vols.
 1994.